In Java, string is basically an object that represents sequence of char values. An array of characters works same as

 Java String class provides a lot of methods to perform operations on string such as compare(), concat(), equals(), split(), length(), replace(), compareTo(), intern(), substring() etc.

 The java.lang.String class implements Serializable, Comparable and CharSequenceinterfaces.

 The Java String is immutable which means it cannot be changed.
 Whenever we change any string, a new instance is created.
 For mutable strings, you can use StringBuffer and StringBuilder classes.

 What is String in Java?

 Generally, String is a sequence of characters.
-But in java, string is an object that represents a sequence of characters.
+But in Java, string is an object that represents a sequence of characters.
 The java.lang.String class is used to create a string object.

 How to create a string object?